 A constitutional framework agreed with trade union representatives exists in respect of employee consultation.
 The board and senior management team keep employees and trade union representatives informed of and involved as appropriate in developments that may impact them now or in the future.
 This approach has been chosen as the most effective way of interacting with employees due to the combination of collectively bargained and personal contract holders.
-In support of this process, the Director of People and Customer Service routinely reports to the board and the Health and Safety Committee to ensure that the views of employees are considered and to facilitate the discussion of and any subsequent decision making in respect of employee related concerns or issues.
+In support of this process, the Director of People and Customer Service (and nominated representatives on an interim basis) routinely reports to the board and the Health and Safety Committee to ensure that the views of employees are considered and to facilitate the discussion of and any subsequent decision making in respect of employee related concerns or issues.